code-knayam/code-knayam/README.md

 ## Hi there 👋, I'm Mayank

 - 🔭 I’m currently working with a Pune, India based company
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate on any cool project
 - ⚡ Fun fact: I'm a day-dreamer